July 14, 2020

 For those who are interested in conducting a survey at Kenyon, we recommend that you consider the following questions before administering the survey.
+Please contact IR if you are surveying a large population of Kenyon and/or conducting a survey for non-academic purposes.

 The whole process of administering a survey will follow the format outlined by the flow chart listed below.